How can CPQ solutions boost your bottom line?

 Are you struggling with long offer lead times, high sales support, invoicing costs, or complicated and error-prone sales-to-delivery processes?
 Or are you just searching for ways to further automate your invoicing process?
 CPQ might be the answer.

 It’s time for the ultimate question: can you really not jump on this train?
-At this point, CPQ can still provide competitive advantage, but most likely after some years you will just have to have it.
+At this point, CPQ can still provide a competitive advantage, but most likely, after some years, you will just have to have it.

 What is CPQ and what can it bring to your organization?